 Look at that beautiful caramel; a rich, thick, golden sauce!

-If not using immediately, allow to cool at room temperature completely before refrigerating in a sealed jar, like a mason jar or clean and dry jelly jar.
+If not using immediately, allow to cool to room temperature completely before refrigerating in a sealed jar, like a mason jar or clean and dry jelly jar.

-To serve, warm up desired amount in microwave for 20-30 seconds.
+To serve, if desired, warm up in microwave for 20-30 seconds.

 *If making this for kids or those who are gluten free, replace the bourbon with vanilla extract.